2021 BAL season

 The 2021 BAL season, also known as BAL Season 1, was the inaugural season of the Basketball Africa League (BAL).
 Established as a joint effort between the National Basketball Association (NBA) and FIBA, the BAL is the highest tier continental league of Africa, replacing the FIBA Africa Basketball League.
 Due to the COVID-19 pandemic, the BAL held its inaugural season one year later as planned, with the season beginning in 2021.
 Initially the league planned to play in six venues in six countries; however, due to the pandemic the season was held in a bio-secure bubble in Kigali, Rwanda.
 The season began on 16 May 2021 and ended on 30 May 2021.

 The qualifying rounds for the season were held from 16 October to 21 December 2019, with national champion of each African country has the opportunity to qualify through the qualifying rounds.
-Meanwhile, six national champions directly qualified for the regular season to make up a total of twelve teams divided over four groups.
+Meanwhile, six national champions directly qualified for the regular season to make a total of twelve teams in the main tournament.

 Zamalek won the first-ever BAL championship after beating US Monastir in the finals and going undefeated over the season.

-Overview
+Organisation

+The plans to establish the BAL by FIBA and the NBA were first revealed in February 2019 during the 2019 NBA All-Star Game.

 In August 2019, the seven host cities for the BAL season were announced.
 Additionally, it was revealed that the inaugural BAL Final Four would be played in the Kigali Arena in Kigali, Rwanda.
 BAL president Amadou Gallo Fall, later announced at the NBA All-Star 2020 Africa Luncheon in Chicago, that the season was planned to tip off on 13 March 2020.
-On 20 February 2020, it was announced that the twelve teams were drawn in two conferences named the Sahara and Nile Conferences.
+On 20 February 2020, it was announced that the 12 teams were to be drawn in two conferences, named the Sahara and Nile Conferences.

-Effects of the COVID-19 pandemic
+Impact of the COVID-19 pandemic

 On 3 March 2020, the BAL announced it was postponing its inaugural season due to the COVID-19 pandemic.
 The decision was made following recommendations of the Senegalese government.

 In November, the start of the inaugural season was delayed for a second time and the new season was moved to a later to be announced date in 2021.
 In March it was announced the league would commence in May 2021.
-The complete event was re-scheduled to be held in the Kigali Arena and the regular season changed its format from two groups to three groups of four.
+The complete event was rescheduled to be held in the Kigali Arena and the regular season changed its format from two groups to three groups of four.
 All twelve teams were hosted in a bio-secure bubble in which all players were regularly tested for COVID-19.
 All games were broadcast live by ESPN Africa.